List of The Vampire Diaries characters: In Legacies

-In Legacies, Alaric is the headmaster of the Salvatore Boarding School for the Young and Gifted and he guides his students, including Hope Mikaelson and his daughters, in using their powers while fighting various forces of evil, including the Necromancer and Malivore.
-He also gets revenge for Jo's murder when Kai Parker escapes, giving Alaric the chance to kill him with Excalibur.
+In Legacies, Alaric is the headmaster of the Salvatore Boarding School for the Young and Gifted and he guides his students, including his daughters and Hope Mikaelson, in using their powers while fighting various forces of evil, including the Necromancer and Malivore.
+He also gets revenge for Jo's murder when Kai Parker escapes, giving Alaric the chance to decapitate him with Excalibur.

-In season four, Alaric is severely injured by Hope after she becomes the Tribrid and is rendered comatose, sending Alaric's soul to Limbo.
-There, he reunites with the Necromancer and his former student Landon Kirby and the three attempt to find a way out together.
+In season four, Alaric is severely injured and rendered comatose by Hope after she becomes the Tribrid, sending Alaric's soul to Limbo.
+There, he reunites with his former student Landon Kirby and the Necromancer and the three attempt to find a way out together.
 Alaric eventually uses a djinn's wish to restore the Necromancer's powers, turning the Necromancer evil again, but giving him the ability to return Alaric to his body.
-There, Alaric has to face Josie's departure, Lizzie's transformation into a vampire, a humanity-less Hope and an invasion of gods.
-His injuries also leave Alaric permanently crippled, forcing him to use a cane in order to get around with Alaric stating that he's lucky not to have been left paralyzed.
+There, Alaric has to face Josie's departure, Lizzie's transformation into a vampire, a humanity-less Hope, and an invasion of gods.
+Alaric's injuries also leave him permanently crippled, forcing him to use a cane in order to get around with Alaric stating that he's lucky not to have been left paralyzed.
 However, as time goes on, Alaric becomes stronger, eventually losing the cane, although he is still permanently crippled.
 With the help of the Mikaelsons, Alaric restores Hope's humanity and includes his students in preparing for the battle to come with the gods.
 During the final battle, Alaric is forced to kill werewolf student Jed Tien in self-defense and takes a crossbow bolt to the shoulder to protect Ben.
-Alaric survives his wounds and is reunited with Jed who was resurrected by Landon Kirby.
-Jed reassures Alaric that he had done the right thing and offers Alaric his forgiveness as they celebrate the destruction of Ken, the god who had wanted to kill everyone.
+Alaric survives his wounds and is reunited with Jed, who was resurrected by Landon.
+Jed reassures Alaric that he had done the right thing and offers Alaric his forgiveness as they celebrate the destruction of Ken, the god who wanted to kill everyone.

 In the series finale, Alaric decides to shut down the Salvatore School, convinced that it has brought more harm than good.
 However, after arguing with Hope and MG about it and receiving a gift from Josie, Alaric changes his mind.
 Instead, Alaric decides to leave to write the definitive history of the supernatural beings that he's known so that the world can know their stories, leaving Caroline in charge instead.
 Before leaving, Alaric says goodbye to Hope with the two acknowledging their father-daughter relationship.